Copy only newer files with XCopy or Robocopy, or use easier way:

 Step 2.
 Click Backup and File Backup subsequently.

-Reading here, you may know how to copy only newer files with XCopy.
-To be honest, it’s not suitable for common users.
+Reading here, you may know how to copy only newer files with XCopy or its alternative Robocopy.
+To be honest, both of them are not suitable for common users.
 They rarely touch the command line.
-So, I highly recommend you copying the changed file with AOMEI Backupper.
-With a clear interface and user-friendly design, it makes all the steps become easier.
-You just need click the respective button.